Randy Cunneyworth: Buffalo Sabres - scout/player development (2013–2017)

 On November 2, 2013, Sabres general manager Darcy Regier hired Cunneyworth as a professional scout for the Sabres.
-His position would also include special assignments as prescribed by the Sabres front office.
+His position would also include special assignments as prescribed by the Sabres' front office.
 He was heavily rumored to be a possible replacement for then-struggling rookie Sabres head coach Ron Rolston.

-On January 8, 2014, Cunneyworth was promoted to special assistant and player development coach/administrator of the AHL's Rochester Americans by the newly-hired Sabres president of hockey operations Pat Lafontaine.
-Cunneyworth would also work directly with Sabres interim head coach Ted Nolan in ensuring operational continuity between the Sabres and their AHL affiliate in Rochester.
+On January 8, 2014, Cunneyworth was promoted to special assistant and player development coach/administrator of the Rochester Americans by the newly-hired Sabres president of hockey operations Pat Lafontaine.
+Cunneyworth would also work directly with Sabres interim head coach Ted Nolan in ensuring operational continuity between the Sabres and the Americans.
 This would include coaching systems and strategies.
 According to Lafontaine, "This is an exciting opportunity to fully utilize all of Randy’s expertise as a hockey coach and mentor, Randy will work to ensure that the link between the Sabres and Amerks grows even stronger."

 In the summer of 2014, Cunneyworth was a candidate for the position of head coach with the Ottawa 67's.
-On August 21, 2014, Cunneyworth was promoted to the position of Buffalo Sabres player development coach by new general manager Tim Murray, overseeing player development in Buffalo, with the AHL Rochester Americans, as well as other Sabres prospects.
+On August 21, 2014, Cunneyworth was promoted to the position of Sabres player development coach by new general manager Tim Murray, overseeing player development in Buffalo and Rochester, and other Sabres prospects.

-In the summer of 2015, Cunneyworth was considered as a candidate for the vacant head coaching positions with both the Sabres, which went to Dan Bylsma, and the Rochester Americans.
+In the summer of 2015, Cunneyworth was considered as a candidate for the vacant head coaching positions with both the Sabres, which went to Dan Bylsma, and the Americans.
 On July 28, 2015, Cunneyworth was promoted to the position of head coach of the Americans and formally introduced to the media on July 29, 2015.

-In the Spring of 2016, Cunneyworth returned to the Sabres coaching staff within the Department of Player Development.
+In the spring of 2016, Cunneyworth returned to the Sabres' coaching staff within the Department of Player Development.
 On June 27, 2017, Cunneyworth was fired along with other long-term staff members by newly-hired Sabres general manager Jason Botterill.

 Miscellaneous

 Cunneyworth spent 19 out of his 36 years in professional hockey with the Buffalo Sabres organization.
-He currently holds 5th place in American Hockey League (AHL) all-time games coached with 796, and holds 6th place in all-time wins with 384.
+He currently holds fifth place in AHL all-time games coached with 796, and holds sixth place in all-time wins with 384.
 He played 1,231 professional games at the NHL and AHL levels (regular and postseason games).

 As a player, Cunneyworth was known to be very physical, quick, and possessed the ability to provide reliable secondary scoring as well as handle defensive assignments.
 A good powerplay performer, he was often called upon to play up on his team's top line.
 He often took on leadership roles, and was considered a genuine and selfless team player.

 In 2010, Cunneyworth was inducted into the Rochester Americans Hall of Fame.
 Cunneyworth received his plaque and was inducted by Amerks owner and CEO Curt Styres, VP of hockey operations Ted Nolan, and Amerks Hall of Famer and director of hockey operations Jody Gage.

 Cunneyworth was inducted into Rochester, New York's Sports Walk of Fame at Frontier Park in 2013.